 Day 7: Get lost in London’s bookshops

 Browse some of London’s best and quirkiest bookshops to discover new authors or find a second-hand gem.
-Then, head back to your accommodation and prepare for your departure, or continue your Learning Adventure with our Theatre three-day extension.
+Then, head back to your accommodation and prepare for your departure, or continue your Learning Adventure with our 3-day theatre extension.

 If you’re taking part in the theatre extension, may your way to the National Theatre for an exclusive backstage tour.
 Walk on the theatre’s Sherling Backstage Walkway, where you can take a peek behind the scenes from a high vantage point.
 Watch sets and props being made, and learn how a play goes from being commissioned to opening at the National Theatre.

 This evening, you can enjoy some free time in Covent Garden, a former vegetable market, now a popular covered square with lots of shops, historical buildings and street performers.

 Today, you’ll explore the West End, London’s theatre district.
 Venture on a guided walk and quiz your guide about all the gossip in theatre-land!